Elementary School Handbooks

 Suspension

-The principal may suspend a student from attendance at school for a maximum of five school days, in accordance with Section 32214 of the Education Law.
+The principal may suspend a student from attendance at school for a maximum of five school days, in accordance with Section 3214 of the Education Law.
 Parent(s) or guardian(s) will be notified by telephone and/or letter.
 Some examples of violations are: use of obscene and threatening language to a staff member, violent, disruptive behavior that puts students at risk to themselves and others, obscene gestures, major destruction of property, and continued violations of previously addressed issues.

 Superintendent’s Hearing

 If none of the above helps to solve the problem, a hearing may be held by the Superintendent of Schools.
 At that hearing, the future status of the student will be decided.
-This may include suspension or expulsion from school.
+This may include suspension from school.

 Board of Education